ibm-cloud-docs/vpc/bs_snapshots_restore.md

 The performance of boot and data volumes is initially degraded when data is restored from a snapshot.
 Performance degradation occurs during the restoration because your data is copied from the regional storage repository to {{site.data.keyword.block_storage_is_short}} in the background.

-At first, the restored volume appears as _pending_ or _degraded_, and the service begins pulling data from the snapshot that is stored in {{site.data.keyword.cos_short}}.
+At first, the restored volume appears as _pending_ or _degraded_, and the service begins pulling data from the snapshot that is stored in a separate regional storage repository.
 While the data is copied over, the volume's health state is monitored by the volume resource.
 During the hydration process, you can attach the volume to a virtual server or detach it.
 After the restoration process is complete, you can realize full IOPS on the new volume.

 Volumes that are restored from fast restore clones don't require hydration.
 The data is available as soon as the volume is created.
 However, to achieve the best performance and efficiency when you provision multiple instances, boot from an existing image.
 Custom images that you provide are better than stock images for this purpose.
 For more information, see [Getting started with custom images](/docs/vpc?topic=vpc-planning-custom-images).